 - In the Workload Security console, go to Computers > Add > Add GCP Account.

 - Enter a Display Name.
 We recommend using the GCP service account name.
 Examples:

 - Choose the Service Account Key.
 The key is a JSON file that you saved earlier, when creating the GCP service account.
 See Create a Google Cloud Platform service account for details.

 - Click Next.

-- Review the summary information, and then click Close.
+Review the summary information, and then click Close.
+The following occurs: